 Please google 'applying for fsm lancashire' for more info or follow the link

 Provision to support pupils identified and eligible for pupil premium grants is carefully planned, implemented and impact reviewed based on the needs of individuals including those most vulnerable.
-Our Pupil Premium grant for 2017- 2018 was £21000.
-Our Pupil Premium grant for 2018- 2019 is approximately £17000.
+Our Pupil Premium grant for 2019- 2020 was £24,400.
+Our Pupil Premium grant estimate for 2020- 2021 is £22520.

 The aims of the funding are as follows:

 - To reduce the attainment gap between the highest and lowest achieving pupils nationally

 - To increase social mobility

 - To enable more pupils from disadvantaged backgrounds to get to the top universities